Leon-Plickat/LavaLauncher/README.md

 ## TODO

 * Include a simple clock widget (with a simple built-in numbers-only font).
+* Execute commands when swiping over the bar.
+One command for each direction, up, right, bottom and left.
+These could be set with a single command for all four side.
+These would to be implemented for the entire bar, as individual buttons are to small.
+This feature is of special interest for phone/tablet like devices, where users could use it to open an android like application drawer by swiping up on the bar.
 * Test touch support.
 * Add support for other input methods, like drawing tablets
 * Speed up drawing, either by using something other than cairo for the icons or